la2050/archive/_organizations/kipp-la-schools.md

     - 'http://maker.good.is/myla2050/projects/kippthroughcollege.html'
   year_submitted:
     - '2013'
-  org_summary:
-    - >-
-      If it were a district, KIPP LA would be the highest performing in Los Angeles County serving a majority of students from low-income communities.
-      For nearly a decade, KIPP LAâ€™s schools have been proving what is possible in raising student achievement in traditionally underserved low-income communities.
-In 2011-12, KIPP LAâ€™s weighted average Academic Performance Index (API) score was 892 (800 is the statewide goal), compared to 700 in the neighboring schools of South and East Los Angeles.
-      KIPP LA Prep, in Boyle Heights, is the highest-performing middle school in Los Angeles Unified School District for the second year in a row with an API of 924.
-Similarly, KIPP RaÃ­ces Academy, in East LA, outperforms 98 percent of elementary schools in California with an API of 961.
-According to the national norm-referenced SAT-10 test, 96 percent of KIPP LAâ€™s kindergarteners and 94 percent of our first graders scored at or above the national average in English language arts.
-Finally, 96 percent of KIPP LA alumni are attending high-performing, college-prep high schools, and nearly 85 percent are currently enrolled in college.
 title: KIPP LA Schools
-uri: /organizations/kipp-la-schools/
 extrapolated_project_ids:
   - '3102166'
 project_titles_from_extrapolated_project_ids:
-  - KIPP Through College
-project_titles:
-  - KIPP Through College
-project_titles_from_project_ids:
   - KIPP Through College
 original_project_titles:
   - KIPP Through College